-With our pets becoming a more integral part of our families, owners want the very best medical treatment.
-This has led to significant advances in veterinary technology, as well as demands for more expertise and depth of knowledge in medical and surgical disciplines.
-As a result, veterinary specialists are needed now more than ever.
+With pets becoming a more integral part of our families, owners want the best medical treatment available, leading to significant advances in veterinary technology and demand for specialty medical care.

-WestVet remains the only veterinary hospital in the state of Idaho that offers postgraduate training, and is one of only four private specialty hospitals in the Northwest offering a rotating internship.
-We currently offer a one year rotating internship as well as one year specialty internship in surgery.
-Washington State University and Oregon State University offer similar programs.
+WestVet remains the only veterinary hospital in the state of Idaho that offers postgraduate training, and one of only four private specialty hospitals in the Northwest that offers a rotating internship.
+We currently offer a one-year rotating internship as well as one-year specialty internship in surgery; Washington State University and Oregon State University offer similar programs.

-Our application process ensures that each incoming intern is truly the cream of the crop—they have graduated at or near the top of their veterinary class, have outstanding recommendations from their university faculty, and many have won academic awards or scholarships from their veterinary school.
+Our application process ensures that each incoming intern is truly the cream of the crop—they have graduated at or near the top of their veterinary class, have outstanding recommendations from university faculty, and many have won academic awards or scholarships from their veterinary school.